 Since you can reserve your Zipcar for a set period of time, you don’t have to worry about a vehicle being unavailable when you need it – either before or during your trip.
 You don’t pay extra for this privilege – the car is simply yours.
 If you want a Car2Go to be off-limits to other users when you’re not physically inside it, you need to pay for each minute you’re away.
 If you don’t want to pay for this non-driving time and choose to terminate the trip instead, another member can get into it and drive it off, potentially stranding you.

-1. You Must Return to the Same Parking Area
+1. You Must Return to a Designated Parking Area

 2. Membership Isn’t Free